Il Capitano: Variants

-The French coined characters like Boudoufle (Norman French: "Puffed up with hurt pride"), Taille-bras (either "Limb-Cutter" or "Arm's Length"), and Engoulevent (either "Night-bird" or "Big-mouth").
+The French coined characters such as Boudoufle (Norman French for 'Puffed up with hurt pride'), Taille-bras (either 'Limb-Cutter' or 'Arm's Length'), and Engoulevent (either 'Night-bird' or 'Big-mouth').
 England has the Irish dramatist George Farquhar's play The Recruiting Officer.
-Major Bloodnok of the Goon Show bears some resemblance to Il Capitano and shares many of his traits, such as lust, greed and cowardice.
-In modern theater, the character Miles Gloriosus (Latin: "Famous or Boastful Soldier") from A Funny Thing Happened on the Way to the Forum is an obvious form of the character, though modeled from the earlier Roman plays.
+Major Bloodnok of The Goon Show bears some resemblance to il Capitano and shares many of his traits, such as lust, greed, and cowardice.
+In modern theater, the character miles gloriosus (Latin for 'Famous or Boastful Soldier') from A Funny Thing Happened on the Way to the Forum is an obvious form of the character, though modeled from the earlier Roman plays.